-MU 142 Music Theory II/3 MU 362 Music History/Literature II/3 MU 241 Music Theory III/3 MU 367 Music in Christian Worship/3

-MU 361 Music History/Literature I/3 MU 372 Conducting I/3
+TH 216-G Stagecraft/3 TH 330 Acting II/3

+TH 220 Voice and Movement/3 TH 355 Musical Theatre History/3

+TH 320 Speech for the Actor/3 TH 385 Directing/3

-POLITICAL SCIENCE MINOR 18 HOURS
+POLITICAL SCIENCE MINOR

+18 HOURS

 The Political Science minor is designed to give students a basic knowledge of political science.
 The focus is on the American political system, international relations, and political ideas.
 This minor can be supportive of several majors, especially those in the social sciences, history, business, and education.

-EC 223 Macroeconomics/3

-GEO 160 World Geography/3

-PS 112 American Government/3

-PS 340 Political & Economic Ideologies/3
+EC 223 Macroeconomics/3 PS 340 Political & Economic Ideologies/3 PS 350 International Relations/3

-PY 111-G General Psychology/3

-SO 113-G Intro to Sociology/3
+GO 160 World Geography/3 PS 112 American Government/3 SO 113-G Intro to Sociology/3

 PSYCHOLOGY MINOR

 18 HOURS

 The Psychology minor is designed to give an overview of psychological principles and theories to students in order to provide them with a foundational knowledge of the scientific study of human behavior and the mind.
 The minor provides flexibility so that students may select courses that will enhance their course of study to reflect their personal interests while meeting the requirements of the minor.
 Additionally, the psychology minor is available to students who enjoy learning about human behavior but plan to major in some other area.

-PY 111-G General Psychology/3 PY 215 Human Development/3
+PY 111-G General Psychology/3

+PY 215 Human Development/3

 Choose four courses: